-Constantly tucking in the dress shirt becomes a hassle and distracting especially during social events;
+But constantly tucking in the dress shirt can be a hassle and distracting especially during social events…

-I am a little hesitant to tuck my shirt in while around people whom I do not know (however, should I somehow find my shirt completely untucked, then a brisk tuck is excusable).
+If you ask me, I'd be a little hesitant to tuck my shirt in while around people whom I do not know (however, should I somehow find my shirt completely un-tucked, then a brisk tuck is excusable).

 At the end of the article is the overall opinion on the shirt stay systems available to all of us.

 A shirt stay is a device that uses elastic tension to keep your dress shirt tucked in and tight against your body.